aldrin312/AutoCommentingTool/README.md

     Autocomment <filename>...
    ```
 Options:
-    -s or --save <output-filename> - saves the output to the designated filename.
+    -s or --save <output-filename> - saves the output to the output folder with the designated filename.
    Example:
    ```sh
     Autocomment -s <output-filename> <filename>...